-The non-current loans from related party consist of advances from Mizzi Organisation Finance p.I.c., a company forming part of Mizzi Organisation, out of the proceeds of the bonds issued by the same company.
+The non-current loans from related party consist of advances from Mizzi Organisation Finance p.l.c., a company forming part of Mizzi Organisation, out of the proceeds of the bonds issued by the same company.
 The proceeds of the bond issue had been advanced to Consolidated Holdings Limited and other companies within the Mizzi Organisation for the principal purposes of re-financing existing banking facilities of the respective company or of an operating subsidiary of that company, and for the general corporate funding purposes of the companies mentioned above or of operating subsidiaries of these companies.
 These advances are subject to interest at the fixed rate of 6.95% per annum with interest payable six monthly in arrears on 31 May and 30 November of each year.
-Consolidated Holdings Limited, Kastell Limited, Mizzi Holdings Limited and The General Soft Drinks Company Limited, the guarantors in respect of the bond issue, have jointly and severally between themselves and with the respective borrower irrevocably undertaken under each loan agreement with the issuer to repay all interest and principal amounts that will become due and payable by the borrower to Mizzi Organisation Finance p.I.c. pursuant to these advances.
+The advances are repayable in full on 30 November 2019.
+Consolidated Holdings Limited, Kastell Limited, Mizzi Holdings Limited and The General Soft Drinks Company Limited, the guarantors in respect of the bond issue, have jointly and severally between themselves and with the respective borrower irrevocably undertaken under each loan agreement with the issuer to repay all interest and principal amounts that will become due and payable by the borrower to Mizzi Organisation Finance p.l.c. pursuant to these advances.